awslabs/benchmark-ai/README.md

 **OR**

-#### One-Shot no-frills instantiation
+#### Via the "no frills" instantiation

+This form also does a full instantiation of the Anubis service (infrastructure and orchestration services).
+However, with this installation mechanism you will **not** get any of the CI/CD benefits provided by code pipeline.
+This means that to apply any updates you would have to do so explicitly by re-issuing the command.
+The "no frills" option is more high touch, and as such offers a bit more control over what services get updated, when and how.

 ``` bash
 # Assuming PWD is `benchmark-ai`
 anubis-setup --no-pipeline --region=us-west-1
 ```

-**NOTE**: The one-shot instantiation of Anubis does not provide you with the CI/CD capabilities of the pipeline method (above).
-Any updates would have to be done manually by either building, publishing and deploying each of the services independently or doing so via the running the script again with the `--no-pipeline` option again.

 **Advanced usage**: The directory `baictl/drivers/aws/cluster/.terraform/bai` is created with everything related to the infrastructure (kubeconfig, bastion_private.pem, etc.).